 If you are appointed for a duration of two years or less OR you are a faculty member* with an appointment of less than 50% of full-time effort OR an unclassified staff member with an appointment of less than 51% of full-time effort (20 hours or less per week), your retirement options are:

-*Faculty Member positions include instructor, assistant professor, associate professor, professor or librarian
+*Faculty Member positions include instructor, assistant professor, associate professor,

 **Staff Member positions include administrative officer, professional staff, teaching associate, research associate, library associate or coordinator.